Frederick VI of Denmark: King of Denmark and loss of Norway

-During the Napoleonic Wars, he tried to maintain neutrality; however, after the British bombardment of Copenhagen, he allied Denmark-Norway with Napoleon.
-After the French defeat in Russia in 1812, the Allies again asked him to change sides but he refused.
-Many historians portray the king as stubborn, incompetent, and motivated by a misconceived loyalty towards Napoleon.
-However, some historians in recent years have provided a different interpretation that sheds a better light on the king.
-He stayed with Napoleon in order to protect the exposed situation of Norway, which was dependent on grain imports and had become the target of Swedish territorial ambitions.
-He expected the wars would end with a great international conference in which Napoleon would have a major voice, and would help protect the crown's interests, especially in Norway.
+The conflict continued in the Gunboat War between Denmark-Norway and the United Kingdom, which lasted until the Treaty of Kiel in 1814.
+After the French defeat in Russia in 1812, the Allies asked him to change sides, but he refused.
+Many historians portray the King as stubborn, incompetent, and motivated by a misconceived loyalty towards Napoleon.
+However, this narrative has changed over the recent years and some historians have provided a new perspective on the King; Frederick VI stayed with Napoleon in order to protect the exposed situation with his kingdom's territory in nowadays Norway, which was dependent on grain imports and had become a target of Swedish territorial ambitions.
+He expected the wars would end with a great international conference in which Napoleon would have a major voice, and would help protect the crown's interests, especially towards the Norwegian kingdom.

 After the French defeat in the Napoleonic Wars in 1814 and the loss of the Norwegian crown (as a result of the Treaty of Kiel), Frederick VI carried through an authoritarian and reactionary course, giving up the liberal ideas of his years as a prince regent.
-Censorship and suppression of all opposition together with the poor state of the country's economy made this period of his reign somewhat gloomy, though the king himself in general maintained his position of a well-meaning autocrat.
-From the 1830s the economic depression was eased a bit and from 1834 the king reluctantly accepted a small democratic innovation by the creation of the Assemblies of the Estate (purely consultative regional assemblies); this had the unintended result of later exacerbating relations between Danes and Germans in Schleswig, whose regional assembly became a forum for constant bickering between the two national groups.
+Censorship and suppression of all opposition together with the poor state of the country's economy made this period of his reign somewhat gloomy, though the King himself in general maintained his position of a well-meaning autocrat.
+From the 1830s the economic depression was eased a bit and from 1834 the King accepted a small democratic innovation by the creation of the Assemblies of the Estate (purely consultative regional assemblies); this had the unintended result of later exacerbating relations between Danes and Germans in Schleswig, whose regional assembly became a forum for constant bickering between the two national groups.